Monotonicity and Competitive Equilibrium in Cake-cutting: Welfare-Maximizing Rules

 Fix a division of slice \#4 among the complementary agents.
-Let $W_C:=\sum_{i=1}^k w(\vrel_{C_i}(X_{C_i})) = $ the contribution of the complementary agents to the total welfare.
-Let $x \in [0,1]$ signify how Alice and Bob share slice \#3 and the remnants of slice \#4 -- the slices they both find valuable.
+Let $W_C:=\sum_{i=1}^k w(\vrel_{C_i}(X_{C_i})) $ be the contribution of the complementary agents to the total welfare.
+Note that $H$ is the only part of the remaining cake that both Alice and Bob find valuable, moreover both of them evaluate $H$ as $t-s-\epsilon$.
+Let $x \in [0,1]$ denote the proportion of $H$ that is given to Alice.
 Then, the social welfare as a function of $x$ is:

 Since $w$ is convex on $[s,t]$, $F(x)$ is also convex, so the maximum is attained either at $x=0$ or at $x=1$.
 But $F(0)=F(1)$, so both must be maximum points, implying that \wmrel{w} is not ESV. \end{proof}